-Muslims often describe the moment they step inside Mecca's Grand Mosque as an overwhelmingly emotional experience.
-For those living outside Saudi Arabia, a visit to Mecca – generally spelt 'Makkah' by Muslims and in Saudi Arabia – is a lifelong dream as they prepare for the hajj pilgrimage, an obligation that all Muslims must perform if they are financially and physical able to do so.
+Mecca is only accessible by Muslims, who often describe the moment they first lay eyes on the city's sacred Kaaba as an overwhelmingly emotional experience.
+For those living outside the Kingdom, a visit to Mecca – generally spelt 'Makkah' by Muslims and in Saudi Arabia – is a lifelong dream.
+Coming here to perform the hajj pilgrimage is a religious obligation for all Muslims who are financially and physically able to do so.

 The birthplace of the Prophet Muhammad, Mecca is awash with monuments of religious symbolism.
 Born of the desert, this is a modern city with the heart of an ancient Arabian village.
 Despite the immense construction projects around the city's sacred Kaaba – the most controversial being the clock tower – sun-bleached homes still nestle in the rocky hillsides and everywhere you look men dressed in two simple cotton sheets wander its streets.

 These are our favorite local haunts, touristy spots, and hidden gems throughout Mecca.

 The focal point for every Muslim and the biggest mosque in the world, Al Masjid Al Haram is able to host a million worshippers and covers an area of 356,800 sq metres.
 At its epicentre is the Holy Kaaba, covered in black and gold cloth, around which Muslims can be found circumnavigating night and day (known as tawaf).
 It's the holiest structure in all of Islam, and is at the heart of the Islamic pilgrimages (hajj and umrah).